 Paying in cash, while commendable, isn’t a good idea if it means committing too much of your savings to an asset that is inherently not easily convertible to cash.
 You don’t want to get into a situation where you are forced to sell the house or other investments at the worst time possible.

 Buying a house through home financing also has significant benefits.
 The two big reasons to take out a mortgage, even if you can afford to pay cash, are maintaining liquidity and maximizing returns.

 In most cases, mortgage interest payments are tax-deductible.
 And while you shouldn’t opt for a mortgage just to get a deduction, a reduced tax obligation never hurts.

 Of course, with a mortgage, you end up paying more overall, since it comes with interest payments that add up over time.
 But, depending on the state of the stock market, saving on mortgage interest by paying cash might not be financially prudent.
 You could be saving less than that money might have earned had you taken out a mortgage and invested the cash you didn’t spend on your house in stocks.

 There is a middle ground and, for many buyers, this may be the best option of all.
 Take out a mortgage and take advantage of today’s low interest rates, but make more than the minimum payment whenever you can.
-Or better still, if you think it will be useful, seek the advice of a home financing firm, like Melfinance, to better understand your options.
+Or better still, if you think it will be useful, seek the advice of a home financing firm to better understand your options.